lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Projects don't tolerate any warnings.

-Type and function names, file names, documentation, comments, everything, shall be written in American English.
+Type, function, and names, documentation, comments – everything, shall be written in American English.

 [Return to Table of Contents](#table-of-contents)

 <h4 id="files-and-directories">Files and Directories</h4>

-All folders and files in a directory or a project section are sorted alphabetically, first directories, then files.
+All sub-folders and files in a folder or a project section are sorted alphabetically; first directories, then files.

 Files sorting doesn't consider files' extensions.
-However, an engineer is strongly encouraged to name files to have files which are close to each other semantically remaining closer to each other in the list.
+However, an engineer is strongly encouraged to name files to have files which are close to each other semantically, allowing them to be close to each other in the list.

-Files are called after their containing types, or the primary one if multiple type declarations are contained.
+Files are called after their containing types, or the primary one in the case of multiple type declarations.

-If the primary content of the file is a type extension, the file shall be named after this type concatenating a `+` sign and conformance protocol name (e.g. `String+ConvertibleToNumber.swift`).
-It's acceptable to name a file without a protocol name after the `+` sign if the file contains multiple protocol conformances or helper and convenience methods (e.g. `String+.swift`).
+If the primary content of the file is a type extension, the file shall be named after this type, optionally concatenating a `+` sign and conformance protocol name (e.g. `String+ConvertibleToNumber.swift`).
+It's acceptable to name a file without a protocol name  if the file contains multiple protocol conformances or helper and convenience methods (e.g. `String.swift`).

 [Return to Table of Contents](#table-of-contents)